 What is needed to set-up a Scheme?

 A local group of volunteers is set-up with a steering committee, constitution, bank account, insurance cover and a mobile phone.
-Relatively low levels of funding are required to operate a scheme.
+Relatively low levels of funding are required to operate Good Neighbours Schemes.
 Whilst dependent on the size and nature of the scheme, some evidence suggests that set-up and operating costs in Year 1 are approximately £1,000 with annual costs from Year 2 onwards at a slightly lower level.

 Volunteers agree their availability and are encouraged to offer their services only for activities/tasks that they feel happy, willing and confident to carry out.
 When appropriate volunteers are Disclosure and Barring Service (DBS) checked (formerly Criminal Records Bureau or CRB) and all volunteers involved in the scheme are issued with identity badges.
 A volunteer giving people occasional lifts in his/her own car can normally claim the rate allowed by HMRC to compensate the volunteer driver for fuel, wear and tear